NwCoder21/SQL-Sandbox/Cad/1 - Introduction.md

 1. `SELECT` and `FROM` are the clauses here.
 2. We are applying the command to the `celebs` table.

 ---

 # Create

+The `CREATE` statement is used to create a new table in a database.

+> Note: you can use the `CREATE` statement anytime you want to create a new table from scratch.

+The following statement will create a new table named `customers`